we-make-websites/wmw-coding-guidelines/css/README.md

 * Never use `!important` if it can be avoided
 *  Add inline comments above the property explaining why if you have to use `!important`

+#### Exceptions

-> **❗Exception:** Sometimes you have to because of apps though.
-However before using !important consider doubling the specificity (see below) if you're battling code that is loaded in the page after your stylesheet but not actually inline.
+* Sometimes you have to because of apps though
+* However before using `!important` consider doubling the specificity (see below) if you're battling code that is loaded in the page after your stylesheet but not actually inline
+* Add a `stylelint-disable declaration-no-important` comment at the start of the SCSS file immediately beneath the intro comment to disable linting for it

 #### Doubling Specificity